Indicators of species abundance in England

 - ‘Priority species’ - which includes only species which are deemed priority species.

-Monitoring the abundance of species is important for our understanding of the state of the wider environment, particularly as measures of species abundance are more sensitive to change than other aspects of species populations.
+Monitoring the abundance of species is important for our understanding of the state of the wider environment, particularly as measures of species abundance are more sensitive to change than other aspects of species’ populations.
 It should be noted that for a more comprehensive indication of the state of the wider environment, indicators of species abundance should be reviewed alongside species distribution and extinction risk indicators.

 Priority species are defined as those appearing on the priority species list for England (Natural Environmental and Rural Communities Act 2006 - Section 41).
-Currently this measure includes data on 161 of the 940 priority species in England.
+Currently this indicator includes data on 161 of the 940 priority species in England.

 This release also breaks these two measures down by taxonomic group.
 We already publish species abundance indices for birds and butterflies in our Wild bird populations in the UK and England and Butterflies in the UK and England publications, though those publications use different methods for creating composite indices and species coverage varies.
-Whilst these species groups are included in the indicators presented here, to avoid confusion these taxonomic breakdowns are not included in this publication.
+Whilst these species groups are included in the indicators presented here, to avoid confusion their taxonomic breakdowns are not included in this publication.

 Presented in this publication are indicators of abundance relative to the starting year (set to a value of 100), rather than absolute abundance.
 Changes to this value reflect the average change in species abundance; if on average species experienced a doubling in abundance, the indicator would rise to 200, if they halved it would fall to a value of 50.